trebisky/Focus1/README.md

 Some fine day I intend to run all of this under my RTOS Kyu on the BBB -- the interesting part then will be the GUI.
+I call this Focus1 in anticipation of Focus2 being the Kyu based project.

 The front end is a web based GUI implemented using node.js The machine that handles the user interface need only have a